 Are there any side effects?

 Acupuncture and/or Moxa are considered to be very safe and side effect free treatments.
 All needles used are sterile and are unwrapped prior to treatment and disposed of immediately after treatment.
 The Moxa may at times become uncomfortably warm but this is easily adjusted and not detrimental.
-There are some contraindications to using Moxa on breech babies including twin pregnancies, previous caesarean for breech, raised blood pressure, bleeding in pregnancy and Rhesus negative blood.
+There are some contraindications to using Moxa in Chinese Medicine so it may not be appropriate for you.

 How much does it cost?

 The cost of an acupuncture treatment is $90 for an initial treatment and $80 for subsequent treatments.
 Any moxa used in treatments is included in this.

 The cost of Moxa sticks varies and depends on the type of Moxa, but they are generally inexpensive (approx. $1 to $4 dollar/stick for home treatments).

 Can I claim it on my health fund?